-- Task 3.1: Handover of models and datasets (as appropriate), see section 5. - Task 3.2: Reporting and presentation of results.
+- Handover of models and datasets (as appropriate). - Reporting and presentation of results.

 Bids should outline a proposed methodology for each phase, noting any limitations in modelling capabilities or scope.
 Further details of the tasks are provided below.

 Phase 1: Project Inception